joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 Not too long after my wife had arrived they started to go ahead with inserting the chest tube.
-One of the nurses kindly shaved the hair off the left side of my chest.
-They then inserted the tube somewhere midway up my left breast.
-A lot of people complain about the pain of chest tubes, but I don't remember feeling this one at all.
+One of the nurses kindly shaved the hair off the left side of my chest and then inserted the tube somewhere midway up the left side of my chest.
+A lot of people complain about the pain of getting a chest tube inserted, but I don't remember feeling this one at all.
 That changed, however, when they turned on the suction.
-With the suction on, my lung started to reinflate, incredibly uncomfortably.
+With the suction on, my lung started to reinflate, and I became incredibly uncomfortable.
 Although the point of the chest tube is to get your lung inflated so you can breathe again, when they turned the suction I had an overwhelming sensation of being unable to breathe at all.
 Even when the nurses put the suction on the lowest setting, I felt like a fish pulled out of water.
 It was so uncomfortable (even if not exactly painful), that they stopped three times so I could catch my breath as my lung expanded.

 ## Surgery

-Once a chest tube is in and the lung is reinflated, the usual treatment for a spontaneous pneumothorax is to just wait a while to see if the lung can heal itself.
-So, I was wheeled to a hospital room, and every now and again a nurse would disconnect my chest tube from suction, and then they'd wait a few hours and take a chest X-ray to see if my lung would stay up on its own.
+Once a chest tube is in and the lung is reinflated, the usual treatment for a spontaneous pneumothorax is to just wait a while to see if the lung can heal Itself.
+So, I was wheeled to a hospital room, and every now and again a nurse would disconnect my chest tube from suction, and then they'd wait a few hours and take a chest X-ray to see if my lung was staying up on its own.
 They did this for three days, but every time I was taken off suction my lung collapsed again.
-This was probably exacerbated by the fact that my lunge had completely collapsed.
-If I had gone to the emergency room immediately the chest tube may have been enough.
+This was probably exacerbated by the fact that when I got treatment my lung was 100% collapsed.
+If I had gone to the emergency room immediately after the start of the pneumothorax the chest tube may have been enough.

 In some ways the fact that my lung kept collapsing may have been a good thing, because it meant that I was eligible for a pleurodesis.
 While it's nice if your